ssmirr/appdev-chapters/cookies.md

 Tasks:

  - Display the most recent subtraction result on /muggle_subtract.
- - Display the most recent subtraction result on /muggle_multiply.
+ - Display the most recent multiplication result on /muggle_multiply.
- - Display the most recent subtraction result on /muggle_divide.
+ - Display the most recent division result on /muggle_divide.
- - Display the most recent subtraction result on /muggle_translate.
+ - Display the most recent translation result on /muggle_translate.

 ## Conclusion